AaronKennerly/Skeledome/README.md

 Welcome to Welcome to the Skeledome, an action-packed player vs player platforming centric party fighting game where players will take control of the weakest beings in hell and battle against each other in a 2D platforming arena.
-Developed by Ben Lockwood and Aaron Kennerly using the Unity Engine, Welcome to the Skeledome is an exciting game that's currently in the early stages of development.
+Developed by Ben Lockwood and Aaron Kennerly using the Godot Engine, Welcome to the Skeledome currently in the early stages of development.

 ### Getting Started: